 The project questions the very definition of human species and life in general – its aesthetic and ethical implications – by looking into how the discourse changes once a large group of human bodies cross the Kármán line, marking the border between our ecosystem and outer space.

 Read more about Planet of People in the information which accompanies the exhibition here.

-Planet of People will be shown as part of the Edinburgh Science Festival 2020.
-After showing at Collective, the project will be presented at the 17th Venice Architecture Biennale 2020 as the special programme of the Lithuanian Space Agency, which was founded by Julijonas Urbonas, the representative of Lithuania.
+Planet of People was due to be shown as part of the Edinburgh Science Festival 2020 and at the 17th Venice Architecture Biennale 2020 as the special programme of the Lithuanian Space Agency, which was founded by Julijonas Urbonas, the representative of Lithuania.

 Julijonas Urbonas’ work has been shown in a variety of venues including: art, design, architecture biennials, academic and non-academic publications, TV and Radio shows.
 Most recently his works have been shown at the Museum of Contemporary Art, Shanghai, the Ujazdowski Castle Centre for Contemporary Art (Warsaw), RIBOCA (The Riga International Biennial of Contemporary Art), Science Gallery Dublin, the Singapore ArtScience Museum, and Design Museum Holon.
 Julijonas is the Lithuanian representative at the 17th Venice Architecture Biennale, as well as founder of the Lithuanian Space Agency.
 Through his art work he has been developing critical tools to negotiate gravity.
 Julijonas has coined the term of ‘gravitational aesthetics’, to describe his artistic approach to exploiting the means of manipulating gravity to create experiences that push the body and imagination to its extremes.